ZetangForward/CSA-GEC/transformer/README.md

 # CSA-Grammatical-Error-Correction
-This is the instruction for reproducing the score of Transformer model.
+This is the instruction for reproducing the performance of Transformer model with our **CSA** method.

 ## Environment Setup
-Place follow the original [paper](https://github.com/butsugiri/gec-pseudodata) (pseudodata-for-gec) to setup the environment.
+Place follow the original paper [pseudodata-for-gec](https://github.com/butsugiri/gec-pseudodata) to setup the environment.

 ## How to reproduce the results
 ### Resource